Laurence Harvey: Death

 A heavy smoker and drinker, Harvey died at the age of 45 from stomach cancer in Hampstead, north London, on 25 November 1973.

 His daughter Domino, who later became a bounty hunter, was only four years old at the time.
 She died at the age of 35, in 2005, after overdosing on the painkiller drug fentanyl.
-They are buried together in Santa Barbara Cemetery in Santa Barbara, California.
+They are buried alongside one another in Santa Barbara Cemetery in Santa Barbara, California.

 Appraisal

 According to his obituary in The New York Times:

 With his clipped speech, cool smile and a cigarette dangling impudently from his lips, Laurence Harvey established himself as the screen's perfect pin-striped cad.
 He could project such utter boredom that willowy debutantes would shrivel in his presence.
-He could also exude such charm that the same young ladies would gladly lend him their hearts, which were usually returned utterly broken...
+He could also exude such charm that the same young ladies would gladly lend him their hearts, which were usually returned utterly broken ...
 The image Mr Harvey carefully fostered for himself off screen was not far removed from some of the roles he played.
 "I'm a flamboyant character, an extrovert who doesn't want to reveal his feelings", he once said.
 "To bare your soul to the world, I find unutterably boring.
 I think part of our profession is to have a quixotic personality."